What is Pronation? What is Supination?

 Today, most running shoes are neutral or universal.
 This category of shoes works great for a large number of runners.

-Whatever the case, your shoe choice should not be based on solely on the pronating or supinating tendency of your stride.
-Other criteria such as drop, cushioning and feel should also come into play.
+Whatever the case, your shoe choice should not be based solely on the pronating or supinating tendency of your stride.
+Other criteria such as drop, cushioning, and feel should also come into play.
 Find out more by reading our article: How To Choose Your Running Shoes.